 If you’re fluey and weak but the show must go on, warm up your voice with extra care.
 See an ear-nose-throat specialist if necessary; some prescription inhalants can knock back an acute laryngeal inflammation.
 But don’t push your luck by constantly singing when ill.
 Jazz legend Miles Davis sang over his doctor’s objections, once, and ruined his voice forever.

 Also keep in mind that resting your voice for a few days need not mean neglecting your band or singing circle.
 Have a business meeting, learn lyrics, tweak arrangements, or update your press-kit.
 If you’re comfortable with meditation or visualization, borrow a tool from athletes and rehearse your songs mentally, until your strength returns.

-Many voice patients I see in spring or summer trace their problems back to the holiday season, when they got a cold, got exhausted, but sang and talked a lot anyway.
+Many voice patients that I see in the spring trace their problems back to the holiday season, when they got a cold, got exhausted, but sang and talked a lot anyway.
 Vocalizing with swollen cords and reduced breath support required extra tension, which then became an ingrained bad habit.
-Six or eight months down the road they found they had deeper voice problems, more anxiety, and possibly-avoidable medical bills./p>
+Six or eight months down the road they found they had deeper voice problems, more anxiety, and possibly-avoidable medical bills.

 So give your vocal instrument a little extra care in this season of fellowship and music.
 With simple remedies like extra sleep and steam treatments, you can bounce back quickly from colds and flu, ready to sing-in the New Year.